canonical/deployment-configs/sites/README.md

 **Default:** 256Mi

-It will define the container memoryLimit limit.
+It will define the container memory limit.

 Example:
 ```